Adnan al-Malki: Assassination

-On Friday 22 April 1955, Senior officers including Adnan al-Malki went to the Damascus Municipal Stadium to cheer on the army's football team against a visiting Egyptian team.
-Malki was seated in the VIP box along with General Shuqayr and the Egyptian ambassador.
-Halfway through the game, military police sergeant Yunis Abdul Rahim fired two shots into Malki with his revolver killing him.
-Abdul Rahim appeared to have personal motivation in the assassination since a few months prior, Malki had denied him entry for sectarian reasons into the Homs Military Academy.
+On Friday 22 April 1955, senior officers including Adnan al-Malki went to the Damascus Municipal Stadium to cheer on the army's football team against a visiting Egyptian team. al-Malki was seated in the VIP box along with General Shuqayr and the Egyptian ambassador.
+Halfway through the game, military police sergeant Yunis Abdul Rahim fired two shots into al-Malki with his revolver killing him.
+Abdul Rahim appeared to have personal motivation in the assassination since a few months prior, al-Malki had denied him entry for sectarian reasons into the Homs Military Academy.
 Abdul Rahim attempted to commit suicide shortly after, however, the gun jammed and he committed suicide with a back-up gun.
-According to other sources, Abdul Rahim did not act for his own account but killed Malki at the personal order of the SSNP's then party leader George Abd al-Massih.
+According to other sources, Abdul Rahim did not act for his own account but killed al-Malki at the personal order of the SSNP's then party leader George Abd al-Massih.
+Juliette Elmir, another leading figure in the SSNP, was also accused of being involved in the assassination.
+Her property and belongings were confiscated and she was sentenced to life imprisonment in the Qala’a Dimashq (Citadel of Damascus), serving over ten years before her release.
+According to Seale, the man behind al-Malki's assassination was actually Anisa Makhluf's first cousin, Badi' Makhluf.
+For this reason, he was subsequently tried, sentenced to death and hanged.

 Legacy

 The SSNP was outlawed in Syria.
 The leadership of the party was arrested or exiled.
 The aftermath of the assassination also entailed a split within the party.
 A large statue of Adnan al-Malki was placed in central Damascus and a luxurious neighborhood was named after him by the Ba'ath party that came to power in 1963.